KumoCorp/kumomta/docs/userguide/configuration/trafficshapingautomation.md

 local shaper = shaping:setup_with_automation {
   publish = { 'http://127.0.0.1:8008' },
   subscribe = { 'http://127.0.0.1:8008' },
+  extra_files = { '/opt/kumomta/etc/policy/shaping.toml' },
 }
 ```

 This section enabled communication with the TSA daemon.
 The publish and subscribe URLs correspond to the TSA daemon's HTTP listener endpoint defined in its tsa_init.lua.
 For a single node deployment the values shown here are sufficient.
 You may list multiple publish and/or subscribe endpoints to publish to multiple hosts and read shaping configuration from multiple hosts, respectively.
+In addition, while the `setup_with_automation` call is aware of the community shaping rules file, any custom file must be identified in the `extra_files` directive as seen in the example above.

 Next, the following should be added within the `kumo.on('init', function()` block: